ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 A multi-chassis router setup provides a management point that connects to the Verifier and typically designated a main router in the group.
 Other routers in the multi-chassis setup are connected to the main router only via physical network links and are therefore managed and appraised via the main router's help.
-In consequence, a multi-chassis router setup is the Composite Device, each router is an Attester and the main router is the lead Attester.
+In consequence, a multi-chassis router setup is the composite device, each router is an Attester and the main router is the lead Attester.

-{{composite}} depicts the conceptual data flow for a Composite Device.
+{{composite}} depicts the conceptual data flow for a composite device.

 ~~~~ COMPOSITE
 {::include composite-attester.txt}
 ~~~~
 {: #composite title="Composite Device"}

-In the Composite Device, each Attester generates its own Evidence by its Attesting Environment(s) collecting the Claims from its Target Environment(s).
+In the composite device, each Attester generates its own Evidence by its Attesting Environment(s) collecting the Claims from its Target Environment(s).
 The lead Attester collects the Evidence from the other Attesters and conveys it to a Verifier.
 Collection of Evidence from sub-entities may itself be a form of Claims collection that results in Evidence asserted by the lead Attester.
-The lead Attester generates the Evidence about the layout of the Composite Device, while sub-Attesters generate Evidence about their respective modules.
+The lead Attester generates the Evidence about the layout of the composite device, while sub-Attesters generate Evidence about their respective modules.

 In this situation, the trust model described in {{trustmodel}} is also suitable for this inside Verifier.